 All in all, the Bavarians hold the edge over Dortmund, with 45 Bundesliga wins to BVB's 24, and Bayern have failed to win only twice and lost just once - 1-0 in November 2016 - in their eight most recent encounters.
 Goal difference in those Bundesliga games is heavily weighted in favour of the reigning champions, who have netted 188 times to Dortmund's 119, including six without reply in the duo's last meeting.

 Watch: Take a trip down Klassiker memory lane

 2) What's mine is yours

-After emerging as Bayern's most threatening challengers in the 1990s, Dortmund went through a lull before Jürgen Klopp revived them, forging BVB into perennial contenders and pulling them alongside Bayern at the pinnacle of German football.
-The pair do not like sharing: in the past eight years, Bayern (six times) and Dortmund (twice) have jealously guarded the Bundesliga title for themselves, while they have picked up 14 out of a possible 16 titles between the league and DFB Cup since 2009.
+After emerging as Bayern's most threatening challengers in the 1990s, Dortmund went through a lull before Jürgen Klopp revived them, pulling them alongside Bayern at the pinnacle of German football.
+The pair do not like sharing with anyone else either: in the past nine seasons Bayern (seven times) and Dortmund (twice) have jealously guarded the Bundesliga title for themselves, while they have picked up 15 out of a possible 18 titles between the league and DFB Cup since 2009.